 - Involve with some sport and many more such things

-More often than not most resolutions stick around health and lifestyle.
-What is difficult though is to stick to the resolution made.
-It’s not easy to keep the enthusiasm.
-It’s not easy to maintain the same motivation level throughout the year.
+It’s not easy to maintain the same motivation levels throughout the year.
 Discipline is hard to come by.
 Most people don’t feel motivated enough and they give up within few days.
-It takes focus, planning and determination to stick with resolutions.
+It takes focus, planning and determination to stick to resolutions made.
 It takes the same amount of time to change a particular habit.

-How to stick by your New Year resolution and make it successful?
+Here are few tips on how to stick with your New Year resolution and make it successful?

 Golden Rule: Make your goal achievable do not aim for goal which is too difficult to achieve

 - Once you have decided on your achievable resolution write it down.
-Writing it down makes greater connection between your thinking self and your doing self.
-And makes the resolution more real that it being only in your head.
+Writing it down makes a greater connection between your thinking self and doing self.
+This makes the resolution more real than it is only in your head.

 - Change one behaviour at a time.
 Replacing unhealthy behaviour with healthier ones require time